vlouf/gpmmatch/README.md

 # 🛰️ gpmmatch 🛰️

 Ground-radar vs satellite volume-matching.
-Works with TRMM and GPM.
+While build to work with GPM, it also works with the latest version of TRMM products.

 ## Dependencies